 -Little Toes.
 Bamboo touches skin.
 Fluff pulp and superabsorbent polymer (SAP) on which there is currently no information of origin.
 “May start falling apart with heavy saturation” and only selling size medium apparently.

 These all have a plastic topsheet touching skin.
-I’m NOT saying these are all otherwise equal; some of them have other issues as well:
+I’m not saying these are all otherwise equal; some of them have other issues as well.

--Abby and Finn
+-*Abby and Finn tested PFAS free

--Coterie -Rascal + Friends
+-Rascal + Friends tested PFAS free

 -Thrive Market.
 They also contain a “plant-based” absorbent core made from GMO corn.

 -Kit and Kin uses a corn top sheet.